"Yeah, well, you know, that's just like, uh, your opinion, man."

 I don't know what I should do.
 Love my neighbor?
 I can't talk to him.
 He has his feelings, he doesn't want to believe they're "wrong."
 He's not going to "do nothing," he's going to vote for evil.
 Why?
 Because of his "convictions"?

 And they'll look the other way, and keep looking the other way, as people are "rounded up" and deported.
 Look the other way as political enemies are persecuted and jailed.
-Look the other way as the institutions that provide the foundation and structure of this civilization are systematically dismantled to give free reign to the wealthy and the hateful.
+Look the other way as the institutions that provide the foundation and structure of this civilization are systematically dismantled to give free rein to the wealthy and the hateful.

 The Germans thought Hitler's rhetoric about the Jews was just that, rhetoric.
 Or, that's what they told themselves anyway.